zextras/tech-doc/source/_includes/multiserver_install.rst

    .. note:: The **Logger node** must be unique within a |product|
       infrastructure!

-In addition to the listed services, an additional functionality (Mesh) adds fault detection and dynamic routing between components of the infrastructure.
+In addition to the listed services, an additional functionality (|mesh|) adds fault detection and dynamic routing between components of the infrastructure.

 While your set up may vary, it is important that you install on each node the packages that provide the service(s) you want to run to each node.
+As an example, you can have MTA and Directory-Server installed on the same node.

 In our scenario, we use 5 nodes equipped with Ubuntu 20.04 LTS.